thingsboard/thingsboard-edge/application/src/main/data/json/solutions/smart_office/instructions.md

 **"Office sensors"** *DEVICE* group was assigned to the edge entity "Remote Office R1".
 This means that all devices from this group will be automatically provisioned to the edge.

-You can see devices from this group once you log in into edge and navigate to the **Device groups** page.
+You can see devices from this group once you log in into edge and navigate to the **Entities -> Devices** page.

 To emulate the data upload on behalf of device "Energy meter" to the edge, one should execute the following command: